Poludzen/lab-13/README.md

 main, foo and bar now execute concurrently... foo and bar completed
 ```
 #### Example 2:
+It launches three thread from the main function .
+Each thread is called using one of the callable objects specified above, they was mentioned before in readme

 ```c++
 // CPP program to demonstrate multithreading
 // using three different callables.